 How is property divided after divorce in the Netherlands?

 The Netherlands has fairly specific rules concerning the income and assets during marriage.
 The legal system is the community of property.
 This implies, in principle, all property of the spouses, both obtained before and during the marriage, in the community.
+Our lawyer who is specialized in Family Law in the Netherlands can give you more details about these rules.

 Also, all debts contracted before and during the marriage, in principle, fall within the community, regardless of which of the spouses’ debt is incurred.
 Any creditor can recover the debt from any of the spouses.
 The community property is dissolved by divorce and the the joint estate should be divided.
 The basic principle in the law applied for divorce in Netherlands is that each spouse is entitled to half.
 The spouses may agree on other division of assets on the basis of a divorce agreement or by the distribution of goods.